euzu/m3u-filter/README.md

 - Monitoring group changes and sending notifications.
 - Sharing live tv connections
 - Display own video stream when channel is unavailable
+- Define HdHomeRun devices to use with Plex/Emby/Jellyfin

 If you need to exclude certain entries from a playlist, you can create filters using headers and apply regex-based renaming or mapping.
 Run `m3u-filter` as a CLI or in server mode for a web-based UI to manage playlist content and save filtered groups.